LaciSynchroni/server/Docker/Readme.md

-# Sinus Synchronous Docker Setup
+# Laci Synchroni Docker Setup
 This is primarily aimed at developers who want to spin up their own local server for development purposes without having to spin up a VM, but also works for production ready servers, granted you have the knowledge to configure it securely.
 Obligatory requires Docker to be installed on the machine.